ehavener/concise/README.md

 Concise uses Spring Boot in conjunction with NLP-task-specific python microservices than interface using queues.

 ### Development Setup
 Setting up the project requires following the setup instructions for each application.
-The recomended order is:
+The recommended order is:

 1. [Transcript-api](https://github.com/ehavener/concise#transcript-api)
 2. [Backend](https://github.com/ehavener/concise#backend)